Keyteq/cloudinary-metaindexer/README.md

 ## Test cloudinary sync

+Prerequisite: You need to install mongodb on the server.

 ```
 php app/console keyteq:cloudinary-meta-indexer:sync
 ```

 ## Setup a cron job to run mongodb sync

-You need to install mongodb on the server.

-Setup a new cronjob to run the syncronization job:
+Setup a new cronjob to run the synchronization job:

-NOTE: change app/console to ezpublish/console depending on your ez publish version.
+NOTE: change `app/console to `ezpublish/console` depending on your eZ publish/platform version.

 The below cron specification will run this job at 2:30 every night.